Skip to Main Content

 Even if you have bad credit, you may still be able to find cheap homeowners insurance.
 The following shopping strategies may help to offset your credit history’s negative impact on your home insurance rates:

-• Shop around and compare quotes: Not all home insurance companies attach the same weight to your credit history.
+• Shop around and compare quotes: Not all home insurance companies attach the same weight to your credit history, or credit factors might be prohibited in the state you live in.
 Make sure that you request quotes from several home insurance carriers for the same coverage types and levels and consider other factors such as customer service and coverage options that are important to you before settling on a single insurer.

 • Review available discounts: Many insurers offer potential discounts on premiums if you qualify.
 Common discount opportunities include bundling your home and auto insurance policies, installing safety devices like smoke alarms, fire extinguishers and security systems or installing smart home devices.

-• Improve your credit record: Because your credit history impacts your premiums in most cases, you might save money by improving your credit over time.
+• Improve your credit: Because your credit history impacts your premiums in most cases, you might save money by improving your credit over time.
 When it comes time to renew, you might see premiums drop if your score has gone up if your insurer factors credit.
+It won’t happen overnight, but taking steps to boost your credit could help you save in the long term.

 Speaking with a licensed insurance agent can help you decide on the best overall strategy to save on your home insurance if you aren’t sure where to start.